A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework: Overview

 \textbf{Layer and temporality coding.} Each retained paper was independently coded by the first author into one or more $(\text{layer}, \text{temporality})$ cells using the following decision rules. \emph{Layer assignment}: a paper is assigned to $L_i$ if its primary technical contribution (attack, defense, or benchmark) targets the trust boundary or attack surface defined for $L_i$ in \secref{sec:framework}; papers addressing multiple layers are coded in each relevant cell. \emph{Temporality assignment}: a paper is assigned to $T_k$ if the attack or defense it studies manifests in the time window defined for $T_k$ (T1: within one inference call; T2: within one session; T3: across sessions; T4: sub-session-stack or trigger-conditioned).
 A paper is assigned to $T_3$ only if it explicitly involves cross-session state persistence via a memory-layer write; a paper is assigned to $T_4$ only if the payload resides in model weights or training data (T4b) or if there is no discrete payload at all (T4a).
 For papers where layer or temporality was ambiguous, we applied a conservative rule: assign to the more restrictive (lower-layer, faster-temporality) category.

-\textbf{Coding distribution.} The 120 paper-cell assignments in \tabref{tab:heatmap_counts} come from 94 papers, giving a mean of 1.28 cells per paper.
-Cell-level totals in \tabref{tab:heatmap_counts} are the primary data; representative citations for all sparse cells ($\leq$3 papers) appear in \tabref{tab:heatmap_evidence} for independent verification.
+\textbf{Coding distribution.} The 144 paper-cell assignments in \tabref{tab:heatmap_counts} come from 116 papers, giving a mean of 1.24 cells per paper.
+Cell-level totals in \tabref{tab:heatmap_counts} are the primary data; per-cell paper assignments are documented in the supplementary \texttt{corpus\_coding.csv} for independent verification.
 Papers assigned to multiple cells are those covering cross-layer attack chains or comprehensive defense systems.
 Inter-rater reliability was not formally assessed; this limitation is discussed in \secref{sec:conclusion}.

-\textbf{2025 inclusion threshold.} Of the 22 papers from January--April 2025, 14 met the $\geq$20 citation threshold and were included unconditionally.
-The remaining 8 were admitted under the gap-area exception: all 8 address the under-studied zone $\{L5$--$L7\} \times \{T3$--$T4\}$ identified during coding as having $\leq$3 papers per cell.
-Excluding these 8 papers does not change the main coverage gap finding; it increases the under-studied cell counts in \tabref{tab:heatmap_counts} by at most 1 per cell.
+\textbf{2025--2026 inclusion threshold.} Of the 44 papers from January 2025--April 2026, 18 met the $\geq$20 citation threshold and were included unconditionally (most already published at named venues).
+The remaining 26 were admitted under the gap-area exception: all address layers or temporality classes with $\leq$3 papers per cell at the time of inclusion.
+Excluding these 26 papers does not change the main coverage gap finding; it reduces under-studied cell counts in \tabref{tab:heatmap_counts} by at most 2 per cell.

-\textbf{Note on total references.} The bibliography contains \textbf{144 entries}, of which 94 are primary security papers that passed PRISMA screening.
-The remaining 50 entries are background and foundational references: LLM and agent architectures, classical computer security principles, AI safety and alignment theory, and governance documents.
+\textbf{Note on total references.} The bibliography contains \textbf{186 entries}, of which 116 are primary security papers that passed PRISMA screening.
+The remaining 70 entries are background and foundational references: LLM and agent architectures, classical computer security principles, AI safety and alignment theory, and governance documents.
 These are cited in the introduction, background (Section~\ref{sec:background}), and defense taxonomy sections to contextualize the survey findings but were not included in the coverage statistics of \tabref{tab:prisma}.

 \figref{fig:stats} shows the temporal distribution, confirming an exponential publication growth trend beginning in 2023.